 Public schools in Zambia

 In Zambia, public schooling is free and compulsory from age seven to 14 (Grades 1 to 9).
-However, parents are still expected to cover additional costs such as uniforms, stationery and books.
+That said, parents are still expected to cover additional costs such as uniforms, stationery and books.

 English is the primary language of instruction in Zambian public schools; children are also required to learn an additional local language, depending on their provincial district.